 Is Dash an Alternative to Bitcoin?

-Dash has managed to improve on Bitcoin's original idea in multiple ways, including speed, cost, and governance.
-Let's review them one by one.
+The simple answer is yes, and there are several alternatives to Bitcoin (also known as altcoins).
+Dash has managed to improve upon Bitcoin's original idea in multiple ways, including speed, cost, and governance.
+Let's review them one by one:

 Speed: The transaction speed with Dash is incomparable to Bitcoin.
-Whereas Bitcoin transactions can take up to 10 minutes or more to confirm, Dash manages to complete a similar transaction in only 4 seconds.
-The difference in speed is certainly striking.
+Bitcoin transactions can take up to 10 minutes or more to confirm, while Dash manages to complete a similar transaction in only 4 seconds.

 Costs: When it comes to costs, Dash manages to outperform Bitcoin by a large margin.
-Bitcoin transaction fees are apparently around $6.
-Dash managed to lower those fees drastically to less than half a US dollar, although these fees are expected to slightly go up when more transactions take place.
+Bitcoin transaction fees were around $6 in 2018.
+Dash managed to lower those fees drastically to less than half a US Dollar, although these fees can be expected to increase as more transactions take place.

-Governance: Dash offers a clear way how changes can be incorporated into the development of the coin, without the need for "hard forks".
-Bitcoin has encountered multiple hard forks, which is when two different solutions are implemented.
-Bitcoin Cash is an example of a different coin splitting itself off from the main Bitcoin coin.
+Governance: Dash enables changes to be incorporated into the development of the coin, without the need for "hard forks".
+Bitcoin has encountered multiple hard forks (which is when two different solutions are implemented).
+Bitcoin Cash is an example of a different coin splitting itself off from the main Bitcoin offering.
 Dash manages this process via a voting system, which allows it to implement changes relatively quickly.

 How are New Dash Coins Created?

-- The remaining 10% go to fund and support the marketing, customer support, and development team itself.
+- Development Team: The remaining 10% goes to the fund, to support the marketing of it, for customer support, and to the development team itself.

 What Are Masternodes?